s0enke/ruempler.eu/source/_drafts/advantages-aws-multi-account-architecture.md

 ---
-title: "Advantages of AWS Multi-Account setups"
+title: "Advantages of AWS Multi-Account Architecture"
 ---

 When we begin doing some things in AWS, we usually start with one AWS account and put our resources in it, and things can become a mess very fast.
 This article should give you an overview why you should switch to a using multi-account strategy very soon if you decided to run production workloads on AWS.